Reducing Anxiety and Panic Long-Term: How It Works

 This creates a cycle that traps many people in their fear of fear – also known as anticipatory anxiety.

-Tip: In the app "Mindable: Panic & Agoraphobia" you can understand how your fear center learned to link certain situations with panic – and how you can gradually change these patterns.
+Tip: In the programme "Mindable: Panic & Agoraphobia" you can understand how your fear center learned to link certain situations with panic – and how you can gradually change these patterns.

 Why Panic and Anxiety Often Become Entrenched